taobataoma/imean/README.md

 * When the npm packages install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application
 * To update these packages later on, just run `npm update`

-## Config Sequelize with MySQL
+## Configure Sequelize with MySQL
-All the config items in `config/env/default.js`
+All the development configure items in `config/env/default.js`

 ```javascript
   db: {